 Driver Safety Administrative Hearings Process (FFDL 26)

 Not all administrative hearings are the same.
-This guide may not provide all the information you may need to prepare for your individual hearing.
+This is a general guide to the administrative hearing process.
+It will provide information to help you prepare for the hearing but, may not provide all the information you may need to prepare for your individual hearing.
 If you have any questions regarding how a hearing is conducted, contact any of the DS offices listed in this publication.

 Remember: Read all the documents you were personally provided or that were mailed to you by DMV.
 These documents explain the issues involved in your case, what deadlines you must meet, and your rights in the administrative hearing process.
 The hearing will be limited to the issues listed in the documents.

 The administrative hearing provides an opportunity to present relevant evidence or testimony on your behalf regarding an action taken or the intent to take action against your driving privilege by DMV.
 You may also have to appear in court for the same reason DMV is taking action against your driving privilege.
 Actions taken by the court are independent of any action taken by DMV.

 - Be represented by an attorney or other representative, at your own expense.

 - Review the evidence and cross examine the testimony of any witness for DMV.

 - Testify on your own behalf.

 - Cross-examine opposing witnesses.